laninsky/constructing_allelic_ladder/README.md

 Two files are needed:

--- A tab-delimited file with sample names in the first column, followed by two columns (A and B) for each genotyped locus e.g.
+-- A tab-delimited file with sample names in the first column, followed by two columns (allele A and B) for each genotyped locus.
+There should be no column headers. e.g.
 ```